rchahal123/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Researcher
-role: Early Career Director of the Association for Clinical and Translational Science
+role: Postdoctoral Researcher & Early Career Director of the Association for Clinical & Translational Science

 # Organizations/Affiliations to show in About widget
 organizations: